 In OpenShift Container Platform version 3.11, you could not roll out a multi-zone architecture easily because the cluster did not manage machine provisioning.
 Beginning with OpenShift Container Platform version 4.1, this process is easier.
 Each machine set is scoped to a single zone, so the installation program sends out machine sets across availability zones on your behalf.
 And then because your compute is dynamic, and in the face of a zone failure, you always have a zone for when you must rebalance your machines.
-In global Azure regions that do not have multiple availability zones, you can use availability sets to ensure high availability.
 The autoscaler provides best-effort balancing over the life of a cluster.

-5.2.2.
+5.3.2.
 Preparing your vSphere environment for Windows container workloads